StockwatchDev/stockwatch/README.rst

    is available.
 #.
 Select the time period used for the comparison (extra data is not a problem).
 #.
 Select Frequency: `daily` to ensure the comparison is accurate enough.
 #.
-Download the csv file, and put this in the STOCKWATCH_DIR, name it *index_name*.csv
+Download the csv file, and put this in the STOCKWATCH_DIR/indices folder, name it
-   where `_` are replaced by spaces in the plot legends.
+   *index_name*.csv where `_` are replaced by spaces in the plot legends.
 #.
 When redrawing the figures the new index should be picked up automatically.

 Running and editing